1757WestwoodRobotics/2022-RapidReact/README.md

-# mentorbot
+# 2022-RapidReact
-Code for the FRC 1757 teaching platform robot
+Code for the FRC 1757 2022 Competition Bot

 ## Installation